-Over the past 25-years, the U.S. economy has experienced four large oil price shocks (1973-74, 1979-80, 1990-91, and 1999-2000).
+Over the past 25 years, the U.S. economy has experienced four large oil price shocks (1973-74, 1979-80, 1990-91, and 1999-2001).
 Each has been a catalyst for discussions about a proper national energy policy.
 Many analysts have suggested that energy independence should be an integral part of such a policy.
-Both major party candidates for president in the 2000 election expressed similar views.
+Both major parties have sponsored legislation to that end.
 However, U.S. suppliers of energy participate in the world energy market.
 So long as prices are determined in that market, energy independence will not free the United States from oil price shocks.
-The effect of these shocks on economic activity has been and can continue to be reduced and reduced substantially if the United States continues to achieve greater energy efficiency.
-Such efficiencies have been achieved over the past 25 years and, as a result, the 1999-2000 oil price shock has had a much smaller effect than those of the past.
-This suggests that greater efficiency in the use of energy should be a major consideration in formulating energy policy.
+By contrast, if an energy independent U.S. no longer participated in the world market, prices would become less volatile but would likely be higher than at their current peak.
+Alternative energy sources cannot shield the U.S. economy from the oil price entirely.
+But increased energy efficiency has reduced, and can continue to reduce, the effect of these shocks on the overall economy.
+Such efficiencies have been achieved over the past 25 years and, as a result, the 1999-2001 oil price shock has likely had a smaller effect than those of the past.
 This paper will be updated as events warrant.

-Over the past 25 years, the United States (and the rest of the world) has been subjected to four major oil price shocks (1973-74, 1979-80, 1990-91, and 1999-2000).
-While the shocks have varied in magnitude, as shown in Figure 1, each has been a catalyst for national debate over the essentials of a proper energy policy.
+Over the past 25 years, the United States (and the rest of the world) has been subjected to four major oil price shocks (1973-74, 1979-80, 1990-91, and 1999-2001), as shown in Figure 1.
+On a monthly basis, oil prices rose from \$10/barrel in December 1998 to a high of \$34 in November 2000.
+Since then prices have fallen considerably.
+As can be seen in Figure 1, the latest price rise was not nearly as drastic as in the first two oil shocks.
+Nevertheless, while the shocks have varied in magnitude, each has been a catalyst for national debate over the essentials of a proper energy policy, and energy independence has loomed large in that debate.
 The most recent price rise has been no exception.
-As the presidential campaign occurred during the price rise, the two major party candidates for that office expressed similar views on this issue.
-Both candidates emphasized a need for greater American energy independence and less dependence on foreign oil as an important part of a national program.
-Vice President Gore argued for giving new incentives for the development of domestic resources like deep gas in the Western Gulf of Mexico, stripper wells for oil, and renewable sources of energy.
-Governor Bush emphasized an active exploration program for oil in America and the development of our own natural gas and coal resources.
+Both parties have sponsored legislation whose stated goal is to reduce dependence on foreign oil by some large fraction, including H.R.4, which passed the House on August, 1 2001, and S.883.
 In fact, an argument for energy independence has been an integral part of recommendations for a national energy policy at least since the time of the first oil price shock, 1973-74.
 Yet the petroleum market is not national.
 Rather, the market is international and the price is set internationally, even though what we do here in the United States can have an important effect on that price.